GetDKAN/dkan-tools/README.md

 * `src/`: All project-specific configuration and customizations.
 * `dktl.yml`: Project configuration for DKAN Tools

+Typing `dktl` alone will show you all the commands available to you from anywhere within your project.
+Typing `dktl help <command>` will provide extended information on specific commands.

 ### Starting docker

 To run any other `dktl` commands, you must first bring up the project's Docker containers.
 From the root directory of the project, type: